- Garden / Landscaping / Patio — 227

 Electric Current Alarm System

 The major pro of this security system is its ability to monitor windows and doors while maintaining a steady current throughout your home.
-It's especially useful if you have small kids that you don't you want to prevent from opening certain doors or entryways.
+It's especially useful if you have small kids that you don't want to prevent from opening certain doors or entryways.
 The main disadvantage is that electrical currents and lightning are known to interfere with the system.

 Wireless Alarm System